jpapon/minimal_ros_nodes/README.md

 # minimal_ros_nodes
 This repo contains some minimal ros nodes for doing various things.
-First one is tracking.
+READMEs should be located within subfolders.